Frequently Asked Questions

 How much medication will I receive when I am discharged from Landmark Medical Center?

 Upon leaving the facility, you will receive a prescription from your physician if appropriate to help you maintain your medication.
-While it may vary on a case by case basis, the typical prescription is for a month’s supply.
-You can discuss this with your physician prior to discharge.
+While it may vary on a case-by-case basis, the typical prescription is for a month’s supply.
+You can discuss this with your physician before discharge.

-Will I get any paperwork when I discharge?
+Will I get any paperwork when I am discharged?

-Upon discharge you will receive a copy of your continuing care/discharge plan.
-This document will list your aftercare appointment(s), your individual safety plan, as well as information regarding your diagnosis and discharge medication, as appropriate.
+Upon discharge, you will receive a copy of your continuing care/discharge plan.
+This document will list your aftercare appointment(s), your safety plan, as well as information regarding your diagnosis and discharge medication, as appropriate.